 Of course, the UK chart doesn't include digital sales of Red Dead Redemption 2, which tend to make up for most sales these days, which actually paints an even better picture.
 There are still people who're looking for keepsies and RDR2 is one of those games.

 To make matters even better for Rockstar, the UK chart has shown a trend of games falling short of their predecessors, again indicating the age of digital, but Red Dead Redemption 2 sure didn't seem to care.
 Its opening week sales almost doubled the original's sales, so all's well in Rockstar.
-Well, almost all .
+Well, .

 This week actually sees Red Redemption as the only newcomer to the top 10, although all things considered - who'd want to launch next to them.
 The rest of the list is basically last week reshuffled but we have a few honourable mentions.